ashermorgan/coliru/README.md

 manifest file, or relative to the `~/coliru` directory when installing over SSH.

 - The **copy** command copies a dotfile (`src`) to a destination (`dst`).
+  Missing parent directories are created automatically.
 - The **link** command links a dotfile (`src`) to a destination (`dst`) using symbolic links on Unix and hard links on Windows.
-Coliru will run copy commands in place of link commands when installing over SSH.
+Missing parent directories are created automatically and coliru will run copy commands in place of link commands when installing over SSH.
 - The **run** command executes a script (`src`) from the command line, using `sh` on Unix and `cmd` on Windows, with an optional `prefix` (e.g. `python3`) or `postfix` (e.g. `arg1 arg2 arg3`) string.
 Inside `postfix`, `$COLIRU_RULES`